 1. Plan your route in advance and get a paper map

 2. Is your car serviced?

 Before you set off, it may be useful to have a local breakdown assistance phone number to hand while driving abroad.

-3. Check the laws and rules of the Country you are visiting
+3. Check the laws and rules of the country you are visiting

 4. Check your insurance policy

-If your Car Insurance policy is with 123.ie, you will have the minimum level of cover to drive in all EU countries.
+If your Car Insurance policy is with 123.ie, you will have the minimum level of coverage to drive in all EU countries.
 If you notify us before you travel we can provide full cover for 30 days free of charge.
-Talk to our customer care team if you are traveling for more than 30 days.
-More information on driving abroad can be found here.
+Talk to our customer care team if you are travelling for more than 30 days but more information on driving abroad can be found here.

 When driving on European roads, motorists must use headlamp converters by law.
-This is due to the fact that vehicles travel on the right-hand-side - the opposite side of the road to Ireland and the UK - meaning motorists could dazzle oncoming traffic with cars designed for Irish and British roads.
+This is because vehicles travel on the right-hand side - the opposite side of the road to Ireland and the UK - meaning motorists could dazzle oncoming traffic with headlights designed for Irish and British roads.

-On the Autobahn in Germany there are large stretches that have no speed limit.
-The drivers can decide for themselves how fast to drive.
-Although there are no speed restrictions on parts, 130kph is recommended.
-Keep an eye on the signs though as you could quickly enter a section which has a speed limit.
+On the Autobahn in Germany, there are large stretches that have no speed limit, allowing drivers to decide for themselves how fast to drive.
+Although there are no speed restrictions on parts, 130kph is recommended and the police still keep a careful watch out for dangerous drivers.